 All of our programs are designed to count for credit as (usually) one elective subject towards your Australian University degree.
 However, it is up to your University to decide whether they will approve credit for your participation in one of our programs.

 Normally, the course coordinator, convenor, head of school or academic advisor will be the person who approves your credit.
-For them to be able to make the decision, you will need to provide them with a copy of the course syllabus, which will be included in your AIM Overseas acceptance pack.
+For them to be able to make the decision, you will need to provide them with a copy of the course syllabus.

-If you are reliant on credit (and OS-HELP) you should not pay your deposit until your credit has been approved as the deposit is non-refundable.
+If you are reliant on credit (and OS-HELP) you should not pay your down payment until your credit has been approved as the down payment is non-refundable.

 Students who are looking to participate in an AIM Overseas program may be eligible for the Overseas Help Loan.
-This is a Government loan of $6000 + that is granted to eligible students, with the amount being added to your HECS-HELP debt.
+This is a Government loan of over $6,700 + that is granted to eligible students, with the amount being added to your HECS-HELP debt.

 The OS-HELP loan is paid directly to students and not to AIM Overseas.
 If you are eligible for the OS-HELP loan you will receive the funding directly, and you can use the amount to pay for all or some of the program fee.